-For good results, a PCB with at least four layers is recommended.
-This provides the needed versatility for control circuitry interconnections with optimal placement, power planes for ground, input and output power, and wide interconnection traces in the remainder of the power-delivery current paths.
-Keep in mind that each square unit of 1 oz copper trace has a resistance of $\sim\!0.53~\text{m}\Omega$ at room temperature.
+For effective results, a PCB with at least four layers is recommended.
+This provides the needed versatility for control circuitry interconnections with optimal placement, power planes for ground, input and output power, and wide interconnection traces in the remainder of the power delivery current paths.
+Keep in mind that each square unit of 1 ounce copper trace has a resistance of ~ 0.53 m Ω at room temperature.

-When high currents must be routed between PCB layers, use vias liberally to create several parallel current paths so that the resistance and inductance introduced by these current paths are minimized and the via current rating is not exceeded.
+Whenever high currents must be routed between PCB layers, use vias liberally to create several parallel current paths, so the resistance and inductance introduced by these current paths is minimized, and the via current rating is not exceeded.

-If critical signal lines (including the output voltage sense lines of the ADP3193A) must cross through power circuitry, it is best to interpose a signal ground plane between those signal lines and the traces of the power circuitry.
-This serves as a shield to minimize noise injection into the signals at the expense of increasing signal ground noise.
+If critical signal lines (including the output voltage sense lines of the ADP3192A) must cross through power circuitry, it is best to interpose a signal ground plane between those signal lines and the traces of the power circuitry.
+This serves as a shield to minimize noise injection into the signals at the expense of making signal ground a bit noisier.

-An analog ground plane should be used around and under the ADP3193A as a reference for the components associated with the controller.
-This plane should be tied to the nearest output-decoupling capacitor ground and should not be tied to any other power circuitry to prevent power currents from flowing into it.
+An analog ground plane should be used around and under the ADP3192A as a reference for the components associated with the controller.
+This plane should be tied to the nearest output decoupling capacitor ground and should not be tied to any other power circuitry to prevent power currents from flowing into it.

-The components around the ADP3193A should be located close to the controller with short traces.
-The most important traces to keep short and away from other traces are those to the FB and CSSUM pins.
-The output capacitors should be connected as close as possible to the load (or connector) that receives the power, for example, as close as possible to a microprocessor core.
-If the load is distributed, the capacitors should also be distributed and placed in greater proportion where the load tends to be more dynamic.
+The components around the ADP3192A should be located close to the controller with short traces.
+The most important traces to keep short and away from other traces are the FB pin and CSSUM pin.
+The output capacitors should be connected as close as possible to the load (or connector), for example, a microprocessor core, that receives the power.
+If the load is distributed, the capacitors should also be distributed and generally be in proportion to where the load tends to be more dynamic.